AI tools for finding up-to-date information

 Table of contents

 For finding up-to-date information, the best suited applications are various search engines connected with chatbots that utilize natural language processing (NLP) and large language models (LLM).
 You can ask these applications questions, and they will generate answers based on the information they find.
-Typically, these applications retrieve their information from freely available online material.

 Since language models can process and analyse a vast amount of text, ideally, you will receive quick and relevant responses to your queries, compiled from various sources and crystallized into the most essential points.
 With these applications, you can also try to find specific type of information, such as statistics or graphs.

 These search engine plus chatbot tools are only as useful and reliable as the sources they retrieve their information from.
 These applications cannot perform source criticism, nor do they evaluate the accuracy or bias of the information.
+It is therefore worth paying attention to where and from what kinds of sources search engines look for information.
+Choose a tool based on the nature of your own question and information needs.
+For example, if you need information about current media discussion around a specific topic, choose a tool that uses media sources to generate its answers.

 Microsoft Copilot